 Define the Missouri Housing Grant

 What’s the Missouri Housing Grant?
-Established in 1994 by the state legislature and run by the Missouri Housing Development Commission, the program draws its funding from a $3 recording fee on every Missouri real‑estate document.
+Established in 1994 by the state legislature and run by the Missouri Housing Development Commission, the program draws its funding from a $3 recording fee on every Missouri real-estate document, with added support pathways for food services access and people with disabilities.

 You’ll notice the grant origins stem from a statutory levy that captures a $3 recording fee and redirects it to housing assistance.